thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 2. Then create a directory called `localdev` under `thaliDontCheckIn`
 3. Now when you want to build your project with a new version of Thali_CordovaPlugin:
  1. Go to your App's www/jxcore subdirectory
- 2. issue `jx npm install ../../../Thali_CordovaPlugin/thali --save`
+ 2. issue `jx install ../../../Thali_CordovaPlugin/thali --save`

 Note that we do depend in other places on your Thali_CordovaPlugin directory being a sibling of your application's root.